RiverNorth/DoubleLine Strategic Opportunity Fund, Inc. Declares Monthly Dividend of $0.10 (NYSE:OPP)

-RiverNorth/DoubleLine Strategic Opportunity Fund, Inc. (NYSE:OPP – Get Free Report) announced a monthly dividend on Tuesday, October 1st, NASDAQ reports.
-Stockholders of record on Tuesday, October 15th will be paid a dividend of 0.1003 per share on Thursday, October 31st.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 13.21%.
-The ex-dividend date is Tuesday, October 15th.
+RiverNorth/DoubleLine Strategic Opportunity Fund, Inc. (NYSE:OPP – Get Free Report) announced a monthly dividend on Friday, October 4th, Wall Street Journal reports.
+Investors of record on Friday, December 13th will be paid a dividend of 0.1003 per share on Tuesday, December 31st.
+This represents a $1.20 annualized dividend and a yield of 13.18%.
+The ex-dividend date of this dividend is Friday, December 13th.

 RiverNorth/DoubleLine Strategic Opportunity Fund Stock Performance